mikebaldi/Idle-Champions/SharedFunctions/README.md

 > SH_KeyHelper.ahk

-SH_KeyHelper helps convert keystrokes to a virtual key code which is used in SendMessage and PostMessage commands.
-It allows for expanded  compatability for international keyboards and more control than standard Send and SendInput ahk commands.
+SH_KeyHelper helps convert keystrokes to a virtual key code and scancode key code which are used in SendMessage and PostMessage commands.
+It allows for expanded compatibility for international keyboards and more control than standard Send and SendInput ahk commands.

 > SH_SharedFunctions.ahk